let's talk

 If your site has more videos, it will surely increase the amount of data used.

-For instance, in the case of eCommerce web apps, you need to integrate payment gateways for accepting payments.
+For instance, in the case of eCommerce web apps, you need to integrate payment gateways to accept payments.

-The more the number of gateways, the more complex the app will be.
-Thus, more will be the development time.
+The more gateways there are, the more complex the app will be.
+Thus, more time will be needed for development.

-Maps integrations are required in a corporate site to help the clients find the offices easily.
-This will again up the time needed to develop a site.
+Map integrations are required on a corporate site to help clients find offices easily.
+This will again increase the time needed to develop a site.

-Hence, the complexity of the feature affects the answer to how long does it take to design a website.
+Hence, the complexity of the feature affects the answer to how long it takes to create a website.

 Another important point that complements the relationship between business goals and business logic is the level of the team.

-Because the level of designers and developers determines the ability to bring your website to life.
-But in addition, sets the time and money limits.
+The level of designers and developers determines their ability to bring your website to life.
+In addition, it sets the time and money limits.

 Let’s look at the details.

-The expertise of the team you have also affected the time required to build a site.
+The expertise of the team you work with also affects the time required to build a site.
 No matter if you are building a site or a web app, you will need the following members of your team:

 • Project manager